gburgyan/go-ctxdep/Readme.md

 * You can call `ctxdep.RegisterCacheKeyProvider` with a custom function that will be called that generates the cache key.
 * If the type implements the `Stringer` interface, that will be used to generate the cache key.
 * The object is serialized using the default JSON serializer, and the result of that is used as the key.

+## Pre-refreshing the cache

+By initializing the cache by calling `CachedOpts`, you can enable some more advanced options.
+In addition to the TTL and duration provider mentioned earlier, this also exposes the `RefreshPercentage` option.
+This allows you to trigger a refresh of the cache in the background while returning the still valid cached results.
+If you set `RefreshPercentage` to 0.75, and access the cache 75% of the lifetime of a cache entry, the backing function will get called to refresh the cache.
+The refreshing occurs on a separate goroutine so the primary execution path is not delayed.

+Even if multiple clients of the cache trigger a potential refresh, only a single refresh will occur.

 # Why all this is important